hurrecon-model/HurreconPython/README.md

 directly from the US National Hurricane Center's HURDAT2 database.

 HURRECON is available in both R (HurreconR) and Python (HurreconPython) versions.
-The R version currently provides better performance.
 The model is an updated version of the original HURRECON model written in Borland Pascal for use with Idrisi (see below for details).

 Please note: both versions are currently under development and subject to change.